 Henry must have filmed this commercial before his Happy Days fame.
 (Flying in coach and everything) but it looks like he was still having a blast!

-In 1968, TWA tried to make business travel a little spicier by adding “foreign accent” flights.
-Thanks to the flight attendant’s outfit and your fancy, themed meal, you could fly from New York to California but pretend like you were in Italy or France.
+TWA tried to make domestic business travel a little spicier in 1968 by adding “foreign accent” flights.
+Thanks to the flight attendant’s outfit and your fancy, themed meal, you could fly from New York to California but pretend you were in Italy or France.

 I stumbled upon a New York Times article about this wild promotion, and it turns out those costumes were made of paper!
 And if you wanted to join in on the fun, you could snag your own costume for just $9.95.
 What a trip.